NMRExchangeFormat/NEF/specification/Overview.md

   1. Residue and Atom names

-    Residues are identified by three strings ('chain_code', 'sequence_code', 'residue_type') that always are used together.
-Atoms are identified by a residue identifier plus the atom name as a fourth string.
+    Residues are identified by three strings ('chain_code' (e.g. 'A'), 'sequence_code' (e.g. ('127'), 'residue_name' (e.g. 'ALA')) that always are used together.
+    Atoms are identified by a residue identifier plus the atom name (e.g. 'HA') as a fourth string.

     1. The identifying strings are case sensitive, and all identifiers (including casing) must be consistent throughout a file.
 Atom names and